 Peer review articles are also available.
 One of the most up to date on this subject is the Treatment of Soft Tissue Filler Complications: Expert Consensus.
 We will be posting links to new articles in later posts.

 Training Courses and Further Education

 During any cosmetic training course you will learn about the complications associated with a specific type of product.
-For example, during the botox training course you will learn to correct events such as ptosis and other complications related to the product indications you will learn on the course.
+For example, during the botox training course you will learn to correct events such as ptosis and other complications related to the specific product and indications.

-You can also attend specific seminars and courses to update and improve your skills in this area.
+You can also attend seminars and courses to update and improve your skills in this area.
 The online Management of Complications in Aesthetic Medicine is a recorded lecture.
-This online lecture is open to anyone and it is a 2 hour lecture covering a wide range of cosmetic procedure and complications.
-This lecture has verifiable CPD points approved for medical professionals.
+We provide this lecture to all our candidates who attend the foundation courses with KT Training.

 I will be updating this post with new information and links to resources to assist our readers.
-Please Subscribe to receive updates and Share this article with your friends and colleagues who may be interested.
+Feel free to share this article with any friends or colleagues who may benefit from these resources.